entando/entando-docs/vuepress/docs/next/docs/consume/multitenancy.md

 - Separate databases (or schemas) and filesystems physically isolate each tenant's data
 - Different security domains (users, keys) hosted on different Keycloak realms ensures that each tenant's activity is independent
 - Each multitenant configuration relies on a single Kubernetes namespace, Entando App Engine, and Entando App Builder
-- The App Builder UI of the primary tenant is indistinguishable from that of a standalone Entando installation
+- The App Builder UI of the each tenant is indistinguishable from that of a standalone Entando installation
-- Aside from the hidden "Hub" and "EPC" menu items, the App Builder UI of a secondary tenant is indistinguishable from that of a standalone Entando installation
+- Bundles are deployed, installed and uninstalled to each tenant.
+Independent external DBMS are supported for microservices in the Bundle and need to be configured manually as shown in the [External DBSM for Microservices](../../tutorials/devops/external-db-ms.md) tutorial.
+- Each tenant can be connected to the Entando Cloud Hub or any enterprise Hub from the App Builder independently.
+Bundles deployed directly from these registries are also segregated to the tenant it was deployed to.

 ## Next Steps